Health Information Management

 - The program is based on the recommendations of the International Medical Informatics Association on Education in Biomedical and Health Informatics.

-The program is offered by UMIT, the University for Health Sciences, Medical Informatics and Technology.
+The program is offered by the Tyrolean Private University UMIT, the University.

-UMIT, the University for Health Sciences, Medical Informatics and Technology, is 90% owned by the Federal State of Tyrol and 10% owned by the University of Innsbruck.
+The Tyrolean Private University UMIT is 90% owned by the Federal State of Tyrol and 10% owned by the University of Innsbruck.

-As a modern health university, UMIT, located in Hall in Tirol in Austria, has specialized in new vocational fields and research areas and thus responds to the latest challenges in health care and technology.
-Established in 2001 as one of the first private universities in Austria, UMIT has more than 15 years of experience in graduate and post-graduate training.
+As a modern health university, the Tyrolean Private University UMIT, located in Hall in Tirol in Austria, has specialized in new vocational fields and research areas and thus responds to the latest challenges in health care and technology.
+Established in 2001 as one of the first private universities in Austria, the Tyrolean Private University UMIT has more than 15 years of experience in graduate and post-graduate training.

 How is the program organized?